mtbrock/nvim-app-dev/README.md

 ## Description
-This library consists of a handful of modules that are mainly intended for use by neovim plugin developers but may also be useful to users as well.
+This library consists of a handful of modules that are mainly intended for use by neovim plugin developers but may also be useful to users.
 The modules are mostly centered around implementing common UI functionality such as buffer/window creation/manipulation and autocmd/keymap event listeners.